Who and what we cover

 Roadside assistance is available in Great Britain, including Northern Ireland.

 If you’re planning to drive in Europe, you must inform your host of your plans via Turo messaging and get their approval.
-Roadside assistance is available to you in Europe; however, you or your host may be charged for costs.
+Roadside assistance is not available in Europe, and it is the responsibility of the host and the guest to co-ordinate the recovery of the car back to the UK in the event of a breakdown or accident.

 Vehicle and key responsibility

 If you’re waiting for roadside assistance, stay with the vehicle.
 If it’s in an unsafe location, stay somewhere nearby and keep it in sight.
 You’re responsible for the vehicle until roadside assistance arrives.
 You cannot leave the keys in the car and abandon the car.
+If you do so, you may be charged a fee of £120.
 Once roadside services arrive, you can hand over the keys.
 You’ll be responsible for all costs if the keys or the vehicle are damaged or go missing.
+If you’ve turned on the vehicle headlights as a safety measure and abandon the car, we’ll pass the cost of the service/tow onto you.

 If the vehicle is undriveable, FMG roadside will try to fix it so that it’s operational.
 If they can’t, they’ll tow the vehicle and any luggage or cargo to your host’s preferred garage within 20 miles.
 If we’re unable to reach your host, FMG will tow the vehicle to the nearest garage or secure storage unit.
 Turo will cover the towing costs.